ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/nfc/NDEF.md

 ### NDEF API

-Mbed OS provide this API to construct and parse NDEF messages, which is the common data format exchange for NFC messages.
+Mbed OS provides this API to construct and parse NDEF messages, which is the common data format exchange for NFC messages.

 An NDEF message is a collection of separate NDEF records.
 Each of these records is defined by a type, such as URI, Mime and Text, that identifies a payload and what the record contains.